China Sales Strategy & Tips for Companies selling into China

 Parents in China want to pay a premium price to ensure that their babies get the best opportunity in lift.

 - Maternity Ware

-China has relaxed its one child policy so the demand for fashionable maternity ware is growing in China.
+China has relaxed its one-child policy so the demand for fashionable maternity wear is growing in China.

 - Natural Cleaning Products

 The Chinese middle-class witness on a daily basis the destruction chemicals are doing to the land, air and people.
 This is leading to a strong demand for cleaning products which are made from natural ingredients.